-The parties to collective agreements are, on the one hand, either a trade union representing the employees or an association of salary/wage earners and, on the other hand, an individual employer, a company or an employers' organisation.
+The parties to a collective agreement are, on the one side, either a trade union or a collective bargaining unit, and on the other side, an individual employer, a company or an employers' organisation.

-The collective agreement contains a wide range of agreed terms and conditions and a framework for the rights and obligations of employers and employees.
-The agreements may contain rules about working hours and workplace, about pay, overtime pay, if relevant, holidays, pension and other work aspects.
-They may also include rules about working environment and dispute resolution.
+The collective agreement contains a wide range of agreed terms and conditions and a framework for the rights and obligations of employers and workers.
+The agreements may contain rules about working hours and workplace, pay, overtime pay if relevant, holidays, pension and other work aspects.
+They may also include rules for the working environment and dispute resolution.
 The agreements may be accompanied by different appendices and supplementary agreements.
 The agreements generally contain both independent rules and provisions found in Danish legislation.

-A number of supplementary rules also form part of the agreement, such as the so-called General Agreement between the Danish Employers’ Confederation (DA) and the Danish Federation of Trade Unions (LO) (Hovedaftalen).
+A set of supplementary rules also form part of the agreement, such as the so-called General Agreement between the Danish Employers’ Confederation (DA) and the Danish Federation of Trade Unions (LO) (Hovedaftalen).

 Conclusion of collective agreements